 Meeting all corporate deadlines and filings is a task that has to be handled very carefully and in a timely manner.
 Otherwise, you risk hefty fines and being scrutinised by auditors.
 For example, if you fail to submit your Annual Return to the CRO within the first six months after incorporation, you’ll have to pay up to €1,200.
 Late filings may also result in your statements being audited for the next two years.

-In case your company has been incorporated for more than six months, missing your Annual Return deadline could lead to even stricter penalties.
+If your company has been incorporated for over six months, missing your Annual Return deadline could lead to even stricter penalties.
 That’s why you need a responsible company secretary who will work with your accountant and keep your corporate deadlines at bay.

 Second signatory on company documentation